ttdennis/bluetooth_smp_pocs/README.md

 ## SMP Bruteforce

 The script uses Google's [Bumble](https://google.github.io/bumble/) Bluetooth library and therefore works with any Bluetooth transport that [Bumble supports](https://google.github.io/bumble/transports/index.html).
+Earlier versions of this tool were built on [Internalblue](https://github.com/seemoo-lab/internalblue).
+Bumble makes this more accessible due to the support of different transports.

 To run the script you need to Bluetooth address of the device you want to brute-force.
 Run the script as follows: